dask/dask/README.md

 1.  [`dask.distributed`](http://dask.pydata.org/en/latest/distributed.html):  threads and callbacks
 2.  [`dist`](https://github.com/mrocklin/dist):  Actor model with threads and queues
 3.  [`distributed`](https://github.com/mrocklin/distributed):  Coroutine model with asyncio
-4.  `distributed3`:  Coroutine model with tornado
+4.  `distributed`:  Coroutine model with tornado

 We need a pleasant way to write somewhat complex interactions between nodes.
 These interactions can not block because each node is expected to handle a